carpentries-incubator/workflows-nextflow/_episodes/09-Simple_Rna-Seq_pipeline.md

 ~~~
 {: .output}

-* The transformation operator `collect` to collects all the items in the new combined channel to a single item.
+* The transformation operator `collect`  collects all the items in the new combined channel into a single item.

 ~~~
-//example of the collect operator ch1 = Channel.of(1,2,3)
+//example of the collect operator ch1 = Channel.from(1,2,3)
 ch1.collect().view()
 ~~~
 {: .language-groovy}